csperera/SQL-Project/README.md

 ## Future Goals
 I would figure out what cities in the united states are most popular (currently they're undefined).
 Also, increasing an unique user's same-visit-purchases from 1 item to 3 or more utilzing BOGO methods (Buy One Get One free) and other tactics.
-Thirdly, I would figure out where the optimum advertising spend is for the database owner.
+Thirdly, I would figure out where the optimum advertising spend is for the database owner/client.